Sarvesh2459/Machine-Learning-Notebooks/README.md

 # Machine-Learning-Notebooks
-This repo contains assignment notebooks for course Machine Learning
+This repo contains notebooks related to ML, NLP